Le voyage dans la lune (opera-féerie): Later performance history

 In 1980 Jérôme Savary made a production for the Komische Oper Berlin which was also seen in Cologne.
 In December 1985 the Grand Theatre in Geneva staged another production by Savary, described as "non-stop pantomime peppered with deliberate bad taste", with Marc Soustrot conducting the Orchestre de la Suisse Romande, Joseph Evans as Caprice, Marie McLaughlin as Fantasia, Michel Trempont as Vlan, Richard Cassinelli as Quipassparla and Jules Bastin as Cosmos.

 In 2014 a co-production between Fribourg Opera, the Opéra de Lausanne and Opéra Éclaté was seen at the 34th Festival de Saint-Céré.
 There were performances at Opéra de Reims in 2016 directed by Olivier Desbordes and conducted by Dominique Trottein.

+In January 2023 a new production with adapted dialogue was seen at the Opéra-Comique in Paris using members of the house's youth programme, conducted by Alexandra Cravero and staged by Laurent Pelly where a "mad world of the moon is a reflection of mayhem on earth".
+This production was later mounted at the Volksoper in Vienna in November 2023, again using studio, youth and children groups.